Transcranial magnetic stimulation studied as tinnitus treatment

 Lack of treatment options

 Tinnitus is usually a side effect of another condition, doctors will often address tinnitus by first treating the underlying cause.
-Otherwise there is no cure for tinnitus itself, only rudimentary treatments that can sometimes ease the symptoms.
+Otherwise there is no cure for tinnitus itself, only treatments and relief strategies that can sometimes ease the symptoms.
 Masking the sound with other sounds, for example, has been a widely used technique.

 Lack of effective treatment or cure is problematic, especially since tinnitus has such a detrimental effect on the quality of life.
 Depression, anxiety, lack of sleep and difficulty focusing or concentrating are just some of the issues those with tinnitus experience, leaving millions desperate for a solution.

-Fortunately there is new hope.
-Researchers from the Oregon Health & Science University (OHSU) and the Veterans Affairs (VA) Portland Medical Center are hoping a treatment called transcranial magnetic stimulation, or TMS, may be the answer for the millions of people living with tinnitus.
-While it has previously been used to treat depression, TMS has recently been used in clinical trials as a treatment for tinnitus, with positive results.
+To find a new treatment, researchers from the Oregon Health & Science University (OHSU) and the Veterans Affairs (VA) Portland Medical Center are hoping a treatment called transcranial magnetic stimulation, or TMS, may provide help for the millions of people living with tinnitus.
+While it has previously been used to treat depression, TMS has recently been used in clinical trials as a treatment for tinnitus, with fairly good results—though it's still early in the research process.

-In clinical tests, 64 people who had suffered from tinnitus for at least one year were given 2000 pulses just above the ear, one per second, for 10 straight workdays.
+In clinical tests, 64 people who had suffered from tinnitus for at least one year were given 2,000 pulses just above the ear, one per second, for 10 straight workdays.
 32 participants were given an active TMS treatment, while the other 32 participants were given a placebo treatment.
 The results were promising; of the 32 patients who were given the active treatment, 18 reported considerable relief of their tinnitus symptoms for 6 months.
-Even better, no adverse effects were reported.
+In the placebo group, 7 reported considerable relief.
+No adverse effects were reported.

 Understanding the results